-Oregon has twenty four branches including the AAUW Oregon Online branch.
+Oregon has twenty three branches including the AAUW Oregon Online branch.
 There is also one satellite branch connected to the Baker branch, Ontario.
 The branches are listed alphabetically below.
 Some have their own Web sites and others are represented by a single summary page, which provides contact names and numbers.
 Click on the branch name to visit the Web site or read a summary of branch information.

 Each group has pinpointed for action diverse issues impacting women and girls: homelessness, women’s health care, technology education for girls, gender equity for women in employment, and others.

 Do you want to join your local branch?
 If so, follow the link below to apply: